AzamRabiee/Emotional-TTS/README.md

 For demo, click http://143.248.97.172:9000/

 ### Continuous Emotional samples
-You can find synthesized waves with continuous emotions in this video: https://youtu.be/MAOk_ZxuA0I
+You can find synthesized waves with continuous emotions in [this video](https://youtu.be/bh2HP0n2ik8)